EmbedJournal/embedjournal/_posts/2013-08-24-migrating-to-hi-tech-c-compiler-from-the-microchip-c18-compiler.md

 tags: [ "Tools" ]
 ---

-Migrating to <a title="Visit Microchip Product Page" href="http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en535448" target="_blank">HI-TECH C compiler</a> for PIC MCU is not really hard task.
+Migrating to <a title="Visit Microchip Product Page" href="http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en535448" target="_blank">HI-TECH C compiler</a> for PIC MCU is not really a hard task.
 The developers have taken much care in keeping it that way.
-In addition to the existing features of the C18 compiler, there are a lot of other added features in the HI-TECH C compiler.A This post will give you an introduction to the compiler, its features and how to write C programs in it.
+In addition to the existing features of the C18 compiler, there are a lot of other added features in the HI-TECH C compiler.
+This post will give you an introduction to the compiler, its features and how to write C programs in it.

 This compiler can be used to program all 8 bit PIC MCUs.
 There is one compiler for <a title="Download Compiler Here" href="http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en542861" target="_blank">PIC 18</a> series and another for <a title="Download Compiler Here" href="http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en542849" target="_blank">PIC 10/12/16</a> series.
 You can choose the compiler based on the family of controller that you are working with.
-Most of the time the code is interchangeable between the A two compilers, only the device specific references such as the configuration bits and SFRs may differ.
+Most of the time the code is interchangeable between the compilers, only the device specific references such as the configuration bits and SFRs may differ.

 ### Why the HI-TECH C compiler?